 Celebrating 25 years since its release, the acclaimed documentary Eternity (1994), by award-winning director Lawrence Johnston (Life, Fallout), is the latest film to be restored as part of our NFSA Restores program.
-The restoration will premiere at the Sydney Film Festival on 13 June.
+The restoration screens at the Sydney Film Festival on 12 and 13 June.

 New restoration premieres at Sydney Film Festival